shreysircar/shreysircar/README.md

 💻 Software Developer | 🤖 AI/ML Explorer | 🎶 Music Content Creator
 🎵 Making apps that *feel* and music that *speaks*

-> Currently building apps that blend code, creativity, and cognition.
+> Currently building solutions that blend code, creativity, and cognition.

 ---